Best Weighted Blankets for Hot Sleepers

 How LUNA Feels

-LUNA’s hypoallergenic weighted blanket is 100% cotton, making it cooling and breathable.
+LUNA’s hypoallergenic blanket is 100% cotton, making it cooling and breathable.
 And at 400 thread count, it’s super soft, too.
 The glass-bead filling is held in place with double-stitched seams and a square quilted pattern that keeps the weight evenly distributed throughout the blanket.
 Though the square pattern may not be as effective as chevron in spreading the weight, LUNA’s blanket manages the job pretty well.

-LUNA is a quality, cozy, breathable weighted blanket that offers plenty of choices for weight, size, color, and pattern, so it can benefit anyone seeking the benefits of a weighted blanket.
+LUNA is a quality, cozy, breathable blanket that offers plenty of choices for weight, size, color, and pattern, so it can benefit anyone seeking the benefits of a weighted blanket.

 Gravity Cooling Blanket